JeffDeCola/my-cheat-sheets/development/development-environments/visual-studio-code-cheat-sheet/README.md

 DO NOT touch these files.
 If you do, only edit using a bash editor like nano.

-So if you can;t edit in this area, you need to put your project somewhere else.
+So if you can't edit in this area, you need to put your project files somewhere else.

 I use the directory to keep my projects,

 `/mnt/c/Users/<winusername>/home/<bashusername>`

-Note, `/mnt/c ` is the exact same as `C:\ `,
+Note, `/mnt/c ` in WSL is the exact same as `C:\ `,

-So, when you start bash, it puts you in /home/<bashusername>,
+So, when you start Windows bash, it puts you in /home/<bashusername>,

 Bottom Line, you still have home as `/home/<bashusername>`, but now you edit projects in `/mnt/c/Users/<winusername>/home/<bashusername>`.

-I change my workspace in VS Code to this new area.
+I change my workspace in VS Code to this new area,

 ```text
 C:\Users\<winusername>\home\<bashusername>